 EDUC 379 Middle School Philosophy.
 3 hours.
 Prerequisite: Formal admission to the teacher education program.
 This course provides an understanding of the philosophy, history, structure, and future direction of the middle level education, as well as how those topics relate to the characteristics of the adolescent.
 Topics include an overview of curriculum and instructional strategies appropriate for middle level education.
 These topics also consider culturally diverse populations and special needs students.
 EDUC 380 Methods of Teaching Elementary Mathematics.
 3 hours.
 Prerequisites: EDUC 205, EDUC 207, EDUC 302, formal admission to teacher education program.
+Basic principles of instruction and

+EDUC 302, formal admission to teacher education program.
 Basic principles of instruction and curriculum development in elementary school mathematics.
 Learning centers, games and diagnostic/prescriptive treatment are explored.